Expert Fiberglass Insulation Installation for Attics by Perrault Construction

 What are common issues with blown insulation?

-Common issues with blown insulation include settling over time, which reduces its effectiveness, moisture accumulation leading to mold growth, and uneven distribution that can create cold spots in the home.
+Common issues with blown insulation include settling, which can create gaps, moisture accumulation leading to mold growth, and improper installation that reduces effectiveness.
+These factors can compromise energy efficiency and comfort in your home.

 How to maintain blown in insulation?